luisdelaye/Mexstrain/README.md

 ### Curate the files containing the names of geographic localities

 We will asume that you have a local Nexstrain installation.
 Within the Nexstrain installation, the color_ordering.tsv file contains the names of geographic localities.
 These names are organized into: region, country, division and location.
 You can find the color_ordering.tsv file in the directory ncov/defaults/color_ordering.tsv.
 The first thing to do is to curate this file to be sure that the names between the color_ordering.tsv and metadata.tsv files are the same.
-For this we use the script curatelocationname.pl.
+For this we use the script curate_names.pl.
 To run the script write:

 ```
-$ perl curatelocationnames.pl color_ordering.tsv metadata.tsv Mexico
+$ perl curate_names.pl color_ordering.tsv metadata.tsv Mexico
 ```

-In our example data, the first time you run the curatelocationname.pl script you will get the following output:
+In our example data, the first time you run the curate_names.pl script you will get the following output:

 ```
 No substitute.tsv file provided